which of the following are b2c marketing segmentations?

 • Implement a robust CRM system to track and manage customer interactions, purchase history, and preferences.
 CRM software can help you deliver personalized experiences and target customers with relevant offers.

-B2B Marketing vs. B2C Marketing Segmentation: What’s the Difference?
+B2B Marketing vs. B2C Marketing Segmentation: What’s The Difference?

 1. Target Audience